neutrinonerd3333/rl-play/README.md

 it seems that annealing all parameters together works reasonably well in practice.

+Still, our agent still learns quite slowly.
+One way to fix this issue is to use *experience replay*, where we store up our experience
+(roughly speaking: the states we transitioned from and to, the action we chose, and the reward we earned) and use it to update our Q tables later on.
+To enable experience replay,
+specify `--batch-size` with the amount of experience we'd like to replay on each timestep.

 ### Deep Q-learning

 It's straightforward to do deep Q-learning: